Amazon drops price of Fire TV Stick 4K by 21 percent

 The price has been dropped by 21 percent to $54.99.

-Check it out here from Amazon Canada.
+Check it out the offer here from Amazon Canada.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that helps fund the journalism provided free on our website.